 - Will clients be charged more if they pay late?

 - How will you deal with difficult clients?

-These are just some ideas, there are others that you can think of that relate to experiences that you have had in the past with clients.
-The most important thing is to have these policies in place and to adhere to them.
+These are just some ideas; there are others you can think of that relate to experiences you have had with clients.
+The most important thing is to have these policies and adhere to them.

-You will also need to discuss them with new clients as they sign up or perhaps even include them in your marketing material so people can’t say that they were not aware of them at all.
+You will also need to discuss them with new clients as they sign up or perhaps even include them in your marketing material so people can’t say they were unaware of them.